Curriculum: Bachelor of Arts in Organizational Leadership

 Credit: 3

-The Foundations of Leadership course is designed to help students explore the concept of leadership as a discipline that studies the individual, group, organizational, and societal factors that impact how effective leaders develop and how various traits and behaviors shape multi-level outcomes.
+The Foundations of Leadership course is designed to help students explore the concept of leadership as a discipline that studies the individual, group, organizational, and societal factors that impact how effect leaders develop and how various traits and behaviors shape multi-level outcomes.
 The course provides a general introduction to historical and current theories of leadership, exploring how each theoretical approach can be applied in real-world organizations.
 Students engage in a variety of learning activities in order to assess and develop their own leadership knowledge and abilities.
 The fundamental premise of the course is that leadership requires mastery of multiple practices and skills and is enhanced by applying knowledge gained from the research and study of leadership.

 3